perladvent/perldotcom/content/article/_pub_2001_02_p5pdigest_THISWEEK-20010226.md

 {
-   "title" : "This Week on p5p 2001/02/26",
-   "date" : "2001-02-28T00:00:00-08:00",
-   "slug" : "/pub/2001/02/p5pdigest/THISWEEK-20010226.html",
-   "draft" : null,
    "authors" : [
       "simon-cozens"
    ],
+   "slug" : "/pub/2001/02/p5pdigest/THISWEEK-20010226.html",
+   "title" : "This Week on p5p 2001/02/26",
+   "description" : " Notes You can subscribe to an email version of this summary by sending an empty message to perl5-porters-digest@netthink.co.uk; there's also a similar summary for the Perl 6 mailing lists, which you can subscribe to at perl6-digest@netthink.co.uk.
+Please send corrections...", "thumbnail" : null,
+   "draft" : null,
+   "categories" : "community",
    "image" : null,
    "tags" : [],
-   "categories" : "community",
+   "date" : "2001-02-28T00:00:00-08:00"
-   "description" : " Notes You can subscribe to an email version of this summary by sending an empty message to perl5-porters-digest@netthink.co.uk; there's also a similar summary for the Perl 6 mailing lists, which you can subscribe to at perl6-digest@netthink.co.uk.
-Please send corrections...", "thumbnail" : null
 }